biggwang/TIL/English/shadowing/7 Habits of Successful Software Engineers.md

 If you think that `a` software engineer you can just ``sit in a corner`` not ~~interact~~ `interrupt with` absolutely ~~any one~~ `anyone` ~~your~~ `you're` ~~definelly one~~ `definitely wrong`.

  of course you should be ~~starting~~ `setting your own` boundaries and communication style

+ **4m 44s**
+ But successful software engineers are efeective communicators.
+Successful sortware enginners make sure that they communicate clearly and effectively.
+ ~~The specialy~~ `especially` if you work on a project that involves other stackeholders or you work `with your teammates` other softwatre egineers you need to make sure that `you` communicate with them.